zliu41/CIPs/CIP-plutus-modules/README.md

 code, and enable scripts to call code in other languages more seamlessly.
 This is beyond the scope of this CIP; however this basic mechanism will not constrain the design of such an IDL in the future.

+In Plinth, because the `Module` type is a phantom type, it is easy to take code from elsewhere and turn it into a `Module t` for arbitrary choice of `t`; this can be used to import modules compiled from other languages into Plinth (provided a sensible Plinth type can be given to them).

 ### Static vs Dynamic Linking